MauricioCafiero/MoDrAg/README.md

 ### Find a working demo of MoDrAg [on HuggingFace Spaces!](https://huggingface.co/spaces/cafierom/DDAgent)
 ## Abilities:
-A nicely featured drug-design pipeline, including:
+A nicely featured drug-design pipeline with voice reposponse, including:

 **Premium Features**
 - Dock a molecule in a protein using AutoDock Vina, get the score and the pose.